francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ~~~~
 {: #fig-source-symbol-frame-example title="SID Alternative 1"}

-The two SOURCE_SYMBOL frames contain describe the source symbols with
+The two SOURCE_SYMBOL frames contain the source symbols with
 SID 0 and 1.
 The first source symbol contains a frame for stream 4 while
 the second one contains a frame for stream 8 and a DATAGRAM frame.
 The ACK
 frame of packet 5 and the STREAM frame for stream 2 of packet 6 are not part